Jessica Goodenough

 Image credit: Haute Stock

 (Note: this blog post contains affiliate links to products I genuinely like.
-All products are vegan to the best of my knowledge.
 If you click a button or a link and make a purchase, I may earn a commission at no cost to you.
 Thank you for supporting my work!)

 What is omega-3?
 And why is it important during pregnancy?